 NCJA members and those receiving member benefits through their organization’s membership must be logged in to view Members-Only content.
 Click here to join or renew your membership.

 Logging into the Website

 NCJA members and those receiving member benefits through their organization’s membership are automatically registered to use the Members-Only section of the website.
 Click the Member Login button above or in the top right of the website.
 Your username is the email address associated with your NCJA membership and default password is Password1.
 Once you have logged in to the website, it is recommended that you change your password.
-Click here to change or reset our password.

 In this Section